-Critics have blamed India and Israel of subduing the freedom movements in Kashmir and Palestine with muscle and might.
-With deepening India and Israel defence relations, Israel offered its Skunk bomb to India last year which had done wonders in Palestine for the Israel defence forces.
-EurAsian Times analyses why the bomb was disapproved by the Indian security forces.
+Critics have blamed India and Israel for subduing the freedom movements in Kashmir and Palestine with muscle and might.
+With deepening India and Israel defense relations, Israel offered its Skunk bomb to India last year which had done wonders in Palestine for the Israel defense forces.

-- Reason for Exodus of Kashmiri Pandits: Pakistan, Jagmohan or Islamist’s?
+- Reason for Exodus of Kashmiri Pandits: Pakistan, Jagmohan or Islamists?

 - We Killed Kashmiri Pandits because they were Indian Agents?